Solar at Dairyland Power

 United We Shine

-The table below highlights Dairyland's largest solar investment to-date.
+The table below highlights Dairyland's solar investments that are currently online and generating power.
 Dairyland also purchases energy from major solar installations in Westby, Wis.
 (Vernon Electric Cooperative); Oronoco, Minn.
 (People's Energy Cooperative) and Galena, Ill.

 |Albert Lea||Freeborn-Mower||1.5 MW||MN|

 |Arcadia||Riverland Energy||1 MW||WI|

 |Conrath||Jump River||1 MW||WI|